 Because building a brand and a following take a long time (years, not months,) you must be patient, work hard and persevere through the lulls.
 Mark my words, there will be lulls.

-There’s Lots of Rework
+There are Lots of Rework

 As you begin to figure out how to blog and your photography and writing skills evolve, you will need update older posts.
 You will need to re-shoot your photos, edit or re-write posts or delete them altogether.
 You will need to rewrite old posts, edit them for SEO (Search Engine Optimization.)